 - Increase worker and system efficiency by eliminating mistakes and defects, delay and downtime, and show-stopping bottlenecks.

 - Create competition.
 Turn the system into a game and keep score.
-Give financial incentives for excellent performance.
+Give financial incentives for an excellent performance.

 - Reduce the cost of supervision by creating smooth-running business processes that provide frequent performance feedback to workers.
 Give ordinary people the tools for self-management and make them accountable; they will become extraordinary.